 consists of two 4096 x 2048 charge-coupled devices that are sensitive from the violet to the near-IR.
-These CCDs are thinned, backside-illuminated devices manufactured by Scientific Imaging Technologies (SITe) and are butted together along their long dimension to create an effective 4096 ×
+These CCDs are thinned, backside-illuminated devices manufactured by Scientific Imaging Technologies (SITe) and are butted together to create an effective 4096 ×

 4096 array with a gap corresponding to approximately 50 pixels between the chips.
 The CCD camera design incorporates a warm dewar window, designed to prevent buildup of contaminants on the window that cause a loss of UV throughput.
 A summary of the ACS CCD